Cacodemon345/rottexpr-openal/README.md

 ## Current limitations/bugs

-1. Sound playback may be rough around the edges.
-2. Windows support isn't tested.
+1. Windows support isn't tested.
-3. Sound reverb isn't implemented (affects Shroom Mode).
+2. Sound reverb is implemented exactly like in Build engine source port Raze, complete with all its limitations.

 ## Building